ChenYuTong10/notebook/docs/compiler/getting-started.md

    In the float number, according to IEEE, NaN * 0 = NaN.
    :::

+    Sometimes, we also use some shorthands instead of some verbose expressions.
+    For example, replace the expression `be similar to` by `akin to`.

 5. Code Generation

     Now the compiler translates the optimized program into another language.
+    Finally, your program can be run on your PC.

 ### ⚔️ Comparison between ancient and modern compiler